vtex-apps/glovo-integration/docs/README.md

 | Production Environment | Toggle between Glovo's Test environment and production environment        |
 | Client information     | All orders will be created using this information for the customer fields |

-6. Using the example shown below, upload the catalog of your store's products that will be available on Glovo (include all the products from every store) by making a POST request to the following endopoint.
+6. Using the example shown below, upload the catalog of your store's products that will be available on Glovo (include all the products from every store) by making a POST request to the following endpoint.

 ```
 curl --request POST \